 - A Pump Track, with start hill and slope and a circuit of rollers, banked turns, jumps and differing features along the track line, allowing for a diversity of riders with different skill levels.

 - A Duel Track, consisting of 2 riding lines running side by side with mirroring features and lengths.
 Testing the speed and bike handling skills of two cyclists at the same time will speed up progression as riders push themselves to get better and beat their friends.

-- A Skills Area, including short trail sections with boulders, wooden skinnies, ladders, dirt and wooden jumps, reflecting natural obstacles a rider can expect to encounter whist mountain biking, and allowing riders to practise balance, body positioning, and manoeuvres.
+- A Skills Area, including short trail sections with boulders, wooden skinnies, ladders, dirt and wooden jumps, reflecting natural obstacles a rider can expect to encounter whilst mountain biking, and allowing riders to practise balance, body positioning, and manoeuvres.

-The Bike Hub facilities would include a refreshments Kiosk with viewing platform, bike shop, repairs and hire, bike wash and shower facilities.
+The Bike Hub would include a refreshments Kiosk with viewing platform, bike shop, repairs and hire, bike wash and shower facilities.

 These facilities would be complemented by an extensive events and engagement programme in partnership with a range of organisations and include activities like learn to ride and improvers’ sessions, competitive cycling events, and Club and holiday club activities.

 Existing mountain bike trails on the Northern Roots site will be restored, and new graded mountain bike trails will fan out across the site, through its woodland areas.